hjorthjort/hjorthjort.github.io/_posts/2018-11-08-2018-11-08-really_getting_the_y-combinator.markdown

 ---
 *Note: I assume you already know some λ-calculus, at least how to apply an expression to a function.
 If you need a primer, look [here](https://ebzzry.io/en/lambda-calculus/), especially the section called "Function application".*

-If you're amything like me, you are 1) interested in λ-calculus, and 2) a bit dissatisifed.
-You may or may not know about the Y-combinator, and its immense importance.
-It is a construct than enables recursion, and as a result [causes some problems](https://en.wikipedia.org/wiki/Curry%27s_paradox#Lambda_calculus).
+If you're anything like me, you are 1) interested in λ-calculus, and 2) a bit dissatisfied.
+You may or may not know about the Y-combinator and its immense importance.
+It is a construct that enables recursion, and as a result, [causes some problems](https://en.wikipedia.org/wiki/Curry%27s_paradox#Lambda_calculus).
 There are also other cool combinators.
 And here's how they are usually explained to me:

 **Clever person**: The Y-combinator looks like this.
 [Shows me some lambda expression.]